Stress, anxiety and depression account for 50 percent of all workplace illnesses in the UK. This is according to a recent UK government report.

-One actionable way to celebrate Mental Health Awareness Week is to evaluate your own practices:
+One actionable way to promote mental health awareness and improve wellbeing is to evaluate your own practices:

 - Conduct an anonymous mental health survey.
 Take time to map and understand the mental health of your employees: how many employees have reported a mental health issue or challenge?
 From there, you can assess what help or support they might need and tailor your healthcare benefits, education, and diversity and inclusion efforts.

 - Review your workplace policies.
 Do you have clear health and safety policies that communicate the importance of mental wellbeing?
 And is mental health considered throughout other policies?
 For instance, performance management and redundancy (both of which can negatively impact an employee’s wellbeing).

 - Perform a mental health risk assessment.
 This should identify potential stress factors and their effects on your employees.
 Once you categorise these risks, you can determine actions, assign responsibilities, and keep track of your ongoing mental health efforts.

 Did you know that over half of workers cannot access (or don’t know how to access) mental health support at work?